MDAnalysis/UserGuide/doc/source/atomgroup.rst

     ag1.split('residue')

-An :class:`~MDAnalysis.core.groups.AtomGroup` can also be separated according to values of :ref:`topology attributes <topology-attributes-label>` to produce a dictionary of :code:`{value:AtomGroup}`.
+An :class:`~MDAnalysis.core.groups.AtomGroup` can also be separated according to values of :ref:`topology attributes <topology-attributes>` to produce a dictionary of :code:`{value:AtomGroup}`.

 .. ipython:: python